2022 Operation Christmas Child flyer is here!

 Since 2015, our church has partnered with the Shelby County Foster Parent Association (SCFPA) to provide Christmas stocking gifts to each of the teens/young adults in foster care in our county.
 We started this project simply to serve some of the most vulnerable and overlooked among us: foster youth here in central AL. Since 2015, our church families have learned a lot about the realities of foster kids and families in our area simply by taking part in this very special ministry.

 Want to serve with us this year?
 Here's how.
-On November 21, we will display "stockings" in our foyer with the gender, age, and some gift ideas for a teen/young adult (usually ages 12 - 22) in foster care in our county.
-We have a handful of younger kids this year!
+In November, we will display "stockings" in our foyer with the gender, age, and some gift ideas for a teen/young adult (usually ages 12 - 22) in foster care in our area.
 We encourage each CCC family to choose at least one young person to shop for this holiday season.
-Return your items in a grocery sack/bag (no need to wrap them) to the church by December 8 with the stocking taped/stapled on, and we'll deliver all the gifts to the Shelby County Foster Parent Association.
+Return your items in a grocery sack/bag (no need to wrap them) to the church by December 4 with the stocking taped/stapled on, and we'll deliver all the gifts to the Shelby County Foster Parent Association.
 The social workers (or foster parents) will then deliver the stockings to the kids by Christmas.
-Complete instructions are included on the above flyer, and those will be available in the foyer starting November 21.
+Complete instructions are included on the above flyer, and print copies of the flyer will be available in the foyer in November.

 For more information or details, please contact Caroline Dempsey (email@example.com).